EdwardLinS/EdwardLinS/README.md

 **[Triton Software Engineering](https://tse.ucsd.edu) | Software Developer**
 - I worked as a front end developer along with a team of developers and designers for the nonprofit Fixnation's landing page, creating responsive masthead, roadmap, mobile stats page, and interactive quiz components.
-- I used HTML, CSS, Typescript, and SvelteKit to develop the website
+- I used HTML, CSS, Typescript, and SvelteKit to develop the website.

 **[Comet College Applications Task Manager](https://applywithcomet.com) | Software Engineer Intern**
 - I provided strategic software consultation and analyzing UI/UX to help test and improve it for public use